 - Mood swings

 - Increased aggression

 When you experience these conditions, you should consider that you may have sleep apnea.
-You should also be aware of common misdiagnoses of sleep apnea.
+You should also be aware of common misdiagnoses.
 If your doctor diagnoses you with low testosterone, hypothyroidism, chronic fatigue, or other similar conditions, then you should talk to your doctor about sleep apnea.

 This condition also increases risks for heart attack and stroke, hypertension, and coronary artery disease.
-To reduce these risks and restore a good night’s sleep, treating sleep apnea is essential.
+To reduce these risks and restore a good night’s sleep, treating it is essential.

-Please contact our Fairfax sleep apnea dentist to schedule your consultation today.
+Please call 703-323-8200 or contact our Fairfax sleep apnea dentist to schedule your consultation today.
 Dr. Marzban serves all of Fairfax County from our conveniently located Burke office.